jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

 # Conclusion

 So, there you have it!
 At run-time, c# optimizes single valued collections so you can pipe them through a chain of functions - each expecting and returning a collection.
 This seems to be done at a lower level - probably in the `Enumerator` class for the collections.
+This needs more digging in the source code for dotnetcore...

 The performance gain of doing this is significant if chaining multiple methods / operations.

 What does this mean practically?

 - You could create functors in c# very easily without worrying about performance hits due to the nature of iterating over collections.